Spectrologer/Chress/docs/PWA-LAZY-LOADING.md

 # PWA & Lazy Loading Implementation

-This document details the Progressive Web App (PWA) and lazy loading implementation for Chress.
+This document details the Progressive Web App (PWA) and lazy loading implementation for Chesse.

 ## Overview